lunapaint/vscode-luna-paint/README.extension.md

 The Minimap window shows the image with all layers blended together on an opaque background, it can be used to navigate around the image as well as to view a preview of the overall image without zooming out.

-- Show the minimap window through the menu or by running the `Toggle Minimap Window` command.
 - Move the viewport by clicking and dragging within the minimap.
 - Mouse wheel will zoom the viewport in and out.
 - By default stretch mode is enabled which will fill the minimap with the image, this can be turned off to view small images at actual size which is especially useful when working with pixel art as you can be zoomed fine tuning the image while still seeing a 100% view of it.